Gill Airways: History

-After emerging from administration in 2000, the airline seemed to have a promising future ahead of it.
-However, following the September 11, 2001 attacks, the principal financier, the Bank of Scotland, withdrew funding.
-The final day of operations was 20 September 2001, with the airline placed into liquidation and the loss of 240 jobs.
+After emerging from administration on 24 January 2001, the airline seemed to have a promising future ahead of it.
+Unfortunately Gill Airways became the first of a number of air transport casualties of the far-reaching events of September 11, 2001 attacks.
+Faced with a massive 35% up-front hike in its insurance premium, the air carrier was forced into receivership and ceased all operations on 20 September 2001, after Bank of Scotland suddenly withdrew support.
+The airline was placed into liquidation at the loss of 240 jobs.